-- the impact of the COVID-19 pandemic on our business, operations and preclinical and clinical development timelines and plans; - the ability to obtain and maintain regulatory approval of our product candidates and the labeling for any approved products; - the timing of enrollment, commencement and completion and the success of our clinical trials; - the timing of commencement and completion and the success of preclinical studies conducted by us and our development partners; - the timely development and launch of new products; - the scope, progress, expansion and costs of developing and commercializing our product candidates; - our ability to obtain, maintain and enforce intellectual property protection for our product candidates and technology, and defend against third-party intellectual property-related claims; - our expectations regarding the development and commercialization of product candidates currently being developed by third parties that utilize our technology; - our anticipated growth strategies; - our expectations regarding competition; - the anticipated trends and challenges in our business and the market in which we operate; - our ability to attract or retain key personnel; - the size and growth of the potential markets for our product candidates and the ability to serve those markets; - the rate and degree of market acceptance of any of our products that are approved; - our ability to establish and maintain development partnerships; - our expectations regarding our expenses and revenue; - our expectations regarding the outcome of legal proceedings, including our arbitration with Abeona Therapeutics Inc. regarding license fees that have not been paid to us and our ability to recover such unpaid fees; - our expectations regarding regulatory developments in the United States and foreign countries; and - our ability to accurately predict how long our existing cash resources will be sufficient to fund our anticipated operating expenses.
+- the impact of the COVID-19 pandemic on our business, operations and preclinical and clinical development timelines and plans; - · the ability to obtain and maintain regulatory approval of our product candidates and the labeling for any approved products; - the timing of enrollment, commencement and completion and the success of our clinical trials; - · the timing of commencement and completion and the success of preclinical studies conducted by us and our development partners; - the timely development and launch of new products; - the scope, progress, expansion and costs of developing and commercializing our product candidates; - our ability to obtain, maintain and enforce intellectual property protection for our product candidates and technology, and defend against third-party intellectual property-related claims; - our expectations regarding the development and commercialization of product candidates currently being developed by third parties that utilize our technology; - our anticipated growth strategies; - our expectations regarding competition; - the anticipated trends and challenges in our business and the market in which we operate; - our ability to attract or retain key personnel; - the size and growth of the potential markets for our product candidates and the ability to serve those markets; - the rate and degree of market acceptance of any of our products that are approved; - our ability to establish and maintain development partnerships; - our expectations regarding our expenses and revenue; - our expectations regarding the outcome of legal proceedings, including our ability to enforce the award from our arbitration with Abeona Therapeutics Inc. regarding unpaid license fees if Abeona does not comply with the arbitration tribunal's ruling; - our expectations regarding regulatory developments in the United States and foreign countries; and - our ability to accurately predict how long our existing cash resources will be sufficient to fund our anticipated operating expenses.